Draft Beer Systems Guide:

 A walk-in cooler should ideally be dedicated to kegs only, at a temperature of 38˚ F. Allowing the temperature to get too cold may impact flavor and make it challenging to generate a "head of foam."
 A shared walk-in cooler for food and beer kegs typically requires more traffic, causing an increase in temperature.
 If the beer becomes too warm, foamy beer results in profits dispensed down the drain.

 Increased temperature causes the CO2 in beer to expand, resulting in too much foam.
-Pouring off two seconds of foam results in a 25% service loss on a 16-ounce glass; equaling thousands of dollars of lost profit per year.
+Pouring off two seconds of foam results in a 25% service loss on a 16-ounce glass, equaling thousands of dollars of lost profit annually.